damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ## Using BambooHR<a name="bamboohr"></a>

-We’re using [BambooHR](https://gitlab.bamboohr.com) to keep all team member information in one place.
+We use [BambooHR](https://gitlab.bamboohr.com) to keep all team member information in one place.
 All team members (all contract types) are in BambooHR.

 Some changes or additions we make to BambooHR require action from our team members.